Robf94/jnr_front_end_task/readme.md

 #### 1. Buy Now button fix

 - .product-price-btn::after is interfering with button hover behaviour.
-However, anticipating this styling is included by design, I have left it there and added "pointer-events: none" to its properties which allows the hover animation to work.
+However, anticipating this styling is included by design, I have left it there and added "pointer-events: none" to its properties which allows the hover animation on the button to work.

 #### 2. Image border fix